-- 1967: First subsea production well, drilled at a depth of 40 m and located 1,200 m from a host platform (Anguille Marine in Gabon).
+- 1967: First subsea production well, drilled in a water depth of 40 meters and located 1,200 meters from a host platform (Anguille Marine in Gabon).

-- 1976: First subsea production station comprising three production wells within one template and first subsea robotics stage for wellhead maintenance (North-East Grondin in Gabon).
+- 1976: First subsea production system comprising three production wells within one template and first subsea robotics stage for wellhead maintenance (Grondin Nord-Est in Gabon).

-- 1983: North-East Frigg, first subsea gas development in the North Sea, exploited through six subsea wells that were remotely controlled from the Frigg platform located 18 km away (Norway).
+- 1983: North East Frigg, the first subsea gas development in the North Sea, comprising six subsea wells that were remotely controlled from the Frigg platform located 18 kilometers away (Norway).

-- 1987: East Frigg, first subsea development in the world to be developed, maintained and operated without the need for divers; it also paved the way for deep-offshore field exploitation (Norway).
+- 1987: East Frigg, the first subsea development in the world to be developed, maintained and operated without the need for divers; it also paved the way for deep offshore developments (Norway).

-- 2001: Girassol, which reaches a depth of 1,400 m, is the biggest offshore development to date (Angola).
-Its technologically innovative riser towers are one of the many innovations for which it won the 2003 OTC Award.
+- 2001: Girassol, lying in 1,400 meters of water, is the biggest offshore development to date (Angola).
+Its breakthrough riser towers are one of the many innovations for which it won the 2003 OTC Award.

-- 2002: Canyon Express, the deepest offshore development to date (2,250 m), simultaneously develops three gas fields in the Gulf of Mexico (US).
+- 2002: Canyon Express, the deepest offshore development to date (2,250 meters), simultaneously develops three gas fields in the Gulf of Mexico (U.S.A.).

-- 2003: The Group’s first TLP (Tension Leg Platform) installed in 800 m of water and comprising surface wellheads (Gulf of Mexico, US).
+- 2003: Total's first Tension Leg Platform (TLP) installed in 800 meters of water and comprises surface wellheads (Gulf of Mexico, U.S.A.).

-- 2007: A 20 km tie-back installed at a depth of 1,400 m to connect Rosa to the Girassol FPSO, a technological first for a field of this size located at such a depth (Angola).
+- 2007: A 20-kilometer tie-back installed at a water depth of 1,400 meters to connect Rosa to the Girassol FPSO, a technological first for a field of this size located at such a depth (Angola).

-- 2008: K5F, the world’s first subsea project to use electrically-driven wellheads.
-The commissioning of a new all-electric subsea well in 2016 will constitute another world first (Netherlands).
+- 2008: K5F, the world’s first subsea project with electric controls for wellheads.
+In 2016, the commissioning of a new all-electric subsea well is another world first (Netherlands).

-- 2008-2012: First global industrial polymer injection pilot for the purposes of EOR (Enhanced Oil Recovery) in the deep-offshore Dalia field (Angola).
+- 2008-2012: First global industrial polymer injection pilot for the purposes of Enhanced Oil Recovery (EOR) in the deep offshore Dalia field (Angola).

-- 2011: Pazflor, the world’s first development to use subsea production activation systems that combine gas/liquid separation and new-generation pumps over several fields; this development won the 2013 OTC Award (Angola).
+- 2011: Pazflor, the world’s first development to use subsea production activation systems that combine gas/liquid separation and new-generation pumps over several fields; the development won the 2013 OTC Award (Angola).

-- 2012: Electrically Trace Heated Pipe-in-Pipe (ETH-PiP) pilot, an innovative technology that heats subsea pipes in the Islay field in the North Sea (UK).
+- 2012: Electrical Trace Heated Pipe-in-Pipe (ETH-PiP) pilot, an innovative technology that heats subsea pipes in the Islay field in the North Sea (U.K.).

-- 2014: SPRINGS® offshore pilot unit test at a depth of 500 m, which demonstrated the excellent performance of this subsea seawater injection solution (Republic of the Congo).
+- 2014: SPRINGS® offshore demonstrator unit test at a depth of 500 meters, which demonstrated the excellent performance of this subsea seawater injection solution (Republic of the Congo).

-- 2015: Laggan-Tormore, the first subsea-to-shore development (West Shetlands) of two isolated fields, which export gas to the shore through a 143-km subsea tie-back (UK).
-This development won the 2016 IPTC Award.
+- 2015: Laggan-Tormore, the first subsea-to-shore development (West of Shetland) of two remote fields, which export gas to the shore through a 143-kilometer subsea tie-back (U.K.).
+The development won the 2016 IPTC Award.

-- 2016: The first 3.5MW subsea high-boost multiphase pump, on Moho Phase 1b, a development that complements the Alima brownfield (Republic of Congo).
+- 2016: The first subseasubsea high-boost multiphase pump (3.5 MW), on Moho Phase 1b, a development that complements the Alima brownfield (Republic of the Congo).

-Deep offshore currently accounts for 44% of all Total Group production and represents almost 70% of its 2018-2021 exploration goals.
+The deep offshore currently accounts for 44% of Total's production and represented almost 70% of its 2018-2021 exploration goals.

-- More than a million barrels per day from deep offshore
+- More than 1 million barrels per day of deep offshore production

 - 450 subsea wells operated